jdkrucheski/react-weather/README.md

 npm run dev
 ```

-For didactic reasons, the file .env.example include the API KEY of the service of Openweathermap.
-But this is not a goot practice.
-If you whatn use this aplication, get your own API KEY [here](https://openweathermap.org/api).
+For didactic reasons, the file .env.example includes the API KEY of the service of Openweathermap.
+But this is not a good practice.
+If you want use this application, get your own API KEY [here](https://openweathermap.org/api).

 ## Tests